snowplow/marketing-attribution-accelerator/content/next_steps/next_steps_1.md

 - Have tracking and enrichment set-up
 - Have this data in the `ATOMIC.EVENTS` table
 - Have enabled the campaign attribution enrichment
-- Have a working dbt project with the web and fractribution model configurations for the sample data
+- Have a working dbt project with the snowplow-web and snowplow-fractribution model configurations for the sample data

 #### **Step 1:** Complete refresh of your Snowplow web package (Optional)